Production Coordinators

 Do your coordinators handle travel bookings?

-Yes, our coordinators manage all travel logistics including flights, hotels, ground transportation, and per diems.
-They coordinate arrivals and departures within South Korea, handle last-minute changes, and ensure all travel documentation is complete.
+Yes, our coordinators run all travel logistics, including flights, hotels, ground transport, and per diems.
+They line up arrivals and departures within South Korea, handle last-minute changes, and keep every travel record complete.

 Do your coordinators speak English?

-Yes, our coordinators are fluent English and Korean speakers experienced with international co-productions.
-They manage communication between your team and Korean vendors, KOFIC, and local authorities with cultural awareness.
+Yes, our coordinators are fluent in English and Korean and well versed in global co-productions.
+They handle communication between your team and Korean vendors, KOFIC, and local authorities with real cultural awareness.

 ACT 04 — On Set